 The Val d'Anniviers is a stunning Swiss valley surrounded by peaks over 4,000m high, which is home to a chain of authentic mountain villages.
 All of these offer sublime panoramic views and a unique atmosphere and architecture.
 Chandolin has the largest ski area and widest choice of slopes, whilst Vercorin is an oasis of peace and quiet adapted to provide the most relaxed of ski holidays.
 Zinal is situated below a glacier and is the last village in the valley, offering the best choice of activities.

-For decades the valley has been something of an Alpine secret, however with the opening of Switzerland’s third longest cable car, linking the resorts of Grimentz and Zinal, Val d’Anniviers is gaining well deserved attention in the skiing community.
-In some ways, Val d’Anniviers is in a bit of a time warp.
-The limited number or skiers here is a massive part of its appeal, as you can enjoy a truly authentic and somewhat nostalgic skiing experience.
+For decades the valley has been something of an Alpine secret, however with the opening of Switzerland’s third longest cable car, linking the resorts of Grimentz and Zinal, Val d’Anniviers is gaining well-deserved attention in the skiing community.
+There are still a limited number of skiers here which is a massive part of its appeal, as you can enjoy a truly authentic and somewhat nostalgic skiing experience.
 Most of the villages have also retained their unspoilt rustic charm, overall making for a refreshing change from other high-speed, ultra-modern resorts.

 Total Ski Area: 215km

 The five resorts in the valley share a total of 215km of pristine slopes served by 42 ski lifts, providing an endless choice for winter sports fanatics.
 The highest resorts extend up to an altitude of 3,025m around the connected St. Luc / Chandolin area, whilst Vercorin provides a smaller separate area with plenty of good snow.
 The valley is well-noted for its off-piste territory, and it is recommended to get a guide to best explore the terrain.